 Residency and Ownership

 Get a Referral From the English Teacher

 You always want a referral before you accept a job.
-Talk to someone who has been in your position that you are applying for.
+Talk to someone who has been in the position that you are applying for.
 Talk directly to them.
-No agencies, or middle-men.
+No agencies, or middlemen.

 Isn’t this trusting a complete stranger?
 Absolutely.
 But their advice is invaluable.
 And any advice is better than no advice.
 Speak to multiple teachers before accepting any offer to help you sleep better before your journey to China.